magento/devdocs/guides/v2.1/cloud/live/sens-data-over.md

 <div class="bs-callout bs-callout-warning" markdown="1">
 We assume system-specific settings are the same in staging and production.
 Only sensitive configuration values should change in those systems and you manage them using environment variables.

-If you choose to use different system-specific settings in staging and production, you can manually edit `config.local.php` but that is beyond the scope of this guide.
+If you choose to use different system-specific settings in staging and production, you can manually edit `config.local.php`, but that is ` scope of this guide.
 </div>

 ### List of system-specific configuration settings {#cloud-config-specific-list}